mamahoos/Python-Builtin-Decorators-Example/README.md

 # Python Built-in Decorators Example

-This repository contains a comprehensive example of custom Python decorators, demonstrating the implementation and usage of `property`, `classmethod`, and `staticmethod` decorators.
+This repository contains a comprehensive example of custom Python decorators, demonstrating the implementation and usage of `property`, `classmethod`, `staticmethod`, and `wraps` decorators.

 ## Overview